Hellfire Warrior

 Hellfire Warrior is a dungeon crawl video game for the Apple II, Commodore PET, and TRS-80 published by Automated Simulations in 1980.
-An Atari 8-bit family port was released in 1982.
+A port to Atari 8-bit computers was released in 1982.
 Hellfire Warrior is the direct sequel to 1979's Temple of Apshai.
+Two expansion packs were published.

 Gameplay

 Hellfire Warrior leads players into the ruins that are unearthed below the Temple of Apshai.
 The levels are "The Lower Reaches of Apshai", "The Labyrinth" of the minotaur, "The Vault of the Dead" and "The Plains of Hell".
 Only the first and third levels have room numbers and descriptions.
 The game is meant for expert players and characters who already explored all the levels of Temple of Apshai; advertisements warned that "newcomers to Dunjonquest should begin with something easier".
 The complexity is also increased, with more shops and several new strengthening potions, some of which can give the player character an addiction.
 While the focus is still mostly on becoming stronger and richer, the last level also has the secondary objective of rescuing a princess from hell, who is represented as a particularly heavy treasure.
 There is still no ending trigger related to this goal, though.